Demystifying AI Platform Design for Distributed Inference of Next-Generation LLM models: Background

 The MLP module consists of three linear layers.
 FF$_{up}$, and FF$_{gate}$ projects the input from $D_{model}$ to the higher intermediate dimension $D_{ff}$.
 The output of FF$_{gate}$ is activated using non-linear operation.
 This activation matrix is multiplied with the output of FF$_{up}$ using an element-wise multiplication.
 FF$_{down}$ projects the output of element-wise multiplication back to $D_{model}$.
 The output of MLP is added to the input of MLP and normalized.
 The final normalized value becomes the input to the decoder layer.

-Mixture of Experts (MoE)\cite{fedus2021switch} are special class of LLMs that consist of multiple ``expert" multi-layer perceptron (MLP) layers, denoted as `E', out of which `K' experts are selected for each input token.
+Mixture of Experts (MoE)~\cite{fedus2021switch} is a special class of LLMs that consist of multiple ``expert" multi-layer perceptron (MLP) layers, denoted as `E', out of which `K' experts are selected for each input token.
 In contrast, dense language models can be considered as a special case of MoEs, where E = K = 1, meaning there is only one expert MLP layer, and it is used for every input token.
-By introducing multiple experts and selectively activating a subset of them for each token, MoEs can effectively scale model capacity while maintaining efficient computation and memory usage, making them a promising approach for building larger and more capable language models.
-Some popular MoE models are Switch Transformers\cite{fedus2021switch}, Mixtral 8x7B\cite{jiang2024mixtral}, Mixtral 8x22B\cite{mixtral22b}, DBRX\cite{dbrx}, GROK\cite{grok}, GPT-4\cite{GPT4, GPT4Archdetails, GPT4Arch}. \autoref{tab:model_parameters} presents some of the state-of-the-art LLMs and associated dimensions.
+Some popular MoE models are Switch Transformers~\cite{fedus2021switch}, Mixtral 8x7B~\cite{jiang2024mixtral}, Mixtral 8x22B~\cite{mixtral22b}, DBRX~\cite{dbrx}, GROK~\cite{grok}, GPT-4~\cite{GPT4, GPT4Archdetails, GPT4Arch}.